The best 4 proteins

 Protein power: 20 grams in 3 ounces

 Looking to incorporate more plant-based foods into your diet?
 You’re certainly not alone.
 If you’re not sure where to begin, consider trying tempeh – a nutritious and flavorful option.
 Unlike tofu, tempeh is made from whole soybeans that are soaked, cooked, fermented with a fungus, and then pressed into a firm, dense patty.
-The result is a deliciously earthy and umami-rich flavor with a subtle nutty undertone.
+The result is a deliciously earthy and umami-rich flavour with a subtle nutty undertone.

 Tempeh provides about 60% more protein per serving compared to tofu, which is a significant increase and is close to the amount of protein found in a serving of chicken breast.
 Therefore, the assumption that plant-based sources lack protein is incorrect when it comes to tempeh.

 Cooked tempeh can be added to grain bowls, salads, sandwiches, and tacos.
-Alternatively, crumble a block of tempeh with a box grater’s large holes or finely chop with a knife and use the grounds to make meat-free chili, plant-based meatballs, veggie burgers, or a no-meat Bolognese sauce for pasta night.
+Alternatively, crumble a block of tempeh with a box grater’s large holes or finely chop with a knife and use the grounds to make meat-freechillii, plant-based meatballs, veggie burgers, or a no-meat Bolognese sauce for pasta night: If you happen to have a soy allergy, it is advisable to avoid consuming tempeh since it is produced using soybeans.

 BEST PROTEIN NO. 3: CHICKPEA PASTA